The past couple of weeks have been slow on the car news front but great for LGBT Americans.

 What caused this corporate revolution?
 Pressure groups such as HRC and Britain’s Stonewall can take some of the credit.
 But mostly it happened because changing attitudes in society at large have reduced the cost of being gay-friendly, and raised the rewards.
 A generation ago in the West, creating a gay-friendly workplace might have upset heterosexual staff.
 Now it probably won’t.
 But failing to treat gays equally is very likely to drive them to seek employment elsewhere.
 Since they are perhaps 5-10% of the global talent pool, bigotry makes a firm less competitive.

 So, it seems like we’re experiencing a perfect pink storm: more LGBT individuals are coming out of the closet because more of their straight counterparts either accept or don’t care about their sexual orientation.
+There are even gay dating sites appearing, making it easier for LGBTQ+ individuals to interact with one another.
 Eventually, those LGBT individuals want — and win — the same rights as their straight colleagues.
 And then, things begin to snowball.

 The shift in mindset has been thrown into sharp relief over the course of the Republican presidential debates, which have ratcheted up the debate on social issues like marriage equality.
 All of the major candidates except Ron Paul (who’s not perfect on LGBT issues, either) have come out swinging against same-sex marriage and said that they’d support a constitutional amendment to protect “traditional marriage” — whatever that means.
 In turn, they’ve been criticized by many of their fellow GOPers for veering so far to the right, for being so out of step with an American public that is increasingly LGBT-friendly.